dungngo99/nyse-stock-dashboard/notebooks/README.md

 #### Data quality checks

-In `check_quality_operator.py` under folder `etl/plugins/operators`, there are two non-empty-table quality checks whether two tables I migrated to Redshift contain any values, ensuring that the entire pipeline run correctly by looking at the final output.
+In `check_quality_operator.py` under folder `etl/plugins/operators`, there are two non-empty-table quality checks whether two tables I migrated to Redshift contain any values.
+There are also two non-duplicate-primary-key checks whether two tables have any duplicate keys.
+If any of them has, I have to redesign the primary key for that table.
+Having data quality checks will ensure that the entire pipeline run correctly by looking at the final output.

 #### Data dictionary